Mean-field synchronization model for open-loop, swirl controlled thermoacoustic system: Introduction

-Despite the usefulness of this control strategy using the actuated swirler, the underlying mechanism through which suppression takes place is not well-understood.
-Hence, in this study, we attempt to model the observed dynamics when the thermoacoustic instability is suppressed using an active swirler.
-We first present the experimental data on the control of thermoacoustic instability by rotating the swirler in the turbulent combustor.
-We then extend the model introduced by Dutta et al. \cite{dutta2019investigating} by explicitly accounting for the acoustic feedback.
-Specifically, we consider a mean-field phase oscillator model for the nonlinear flame response, coupled to the basis function expansion of the acoustic pressure governing equation.
-The effect of the actuated swirler is included by accounting for the time scale of swirler rotation.
-This additional time scale is then shown to be responsible for weakening the feedback coupling between the heat release rate oscillations and the acoustic pressure, leading to the de-synchronization between pressure and heat release rate fluctuations during the suppression of thermoacoustic instability.
-We make quantitative predictions by using an optimization algorithm for estimating the model parameters, which allows us to obtain good agreement between the experiments and models.
-Finally, we quantify the flame dynamics during thermoacoustic instability and suppression and show that the model qualitatively captures features of spatio-temporal synchronization obtained from the experiments.
+Despite the usefulness of the heat release rate model, the underlying mechanism by which the acoustic pressure is coupled was not included in the model.
+Therefore, in this study, we couple the acoustic elements with the heat release rate model to capture the dynamics observed during suppression experiments.
+We extend the model introduced by Dutta et al. \cite{dutta2019investigating} and build upon our recent work on the mean-field model of thermoacoustic transitions \citep{singh2022mean} to explain the method of suppression observed in the swirl-controlled experiments.
+The effect of the actuated swirler is included by accounting for the time scale of the swirler rotation.
+This mismatch between the convective time scale and the acoustic time scale is then shown to be responsible for weakening the feedback coupling between the heat release rate and acoustic pressure oscillations, leading to the de-synchronization between pressure and heat release rate fluctuations during the suppression of thermoacoustic instability.
+In this manner, we develop a thermoacoustic mean-field model for studying the transition to the state of suppression.

+Our model demonstrates the transition from thermoacoustic instability to the state of suppression by taking the amplitude spectrum of the heat release rate fluctuations as the only input from the experiments.
+After qualitatively confirming that a transition to the state of suppression produced from the model corresponds with the experiments, we use an optimization technique to determine the relationship between the control parameter in the model and the experiments.
+We then investigate the dynamics of the flame by computing the time average over pressure maxima and minima during the state of thermoacoustic instability, intermittency and suppression.
+Finally, we demonstrate that our model without any spatial inputs qualitatively captures features of spatio-temporal synchronization obtained from the experiments.

+The rest of the paper is organized as follows.
+We introduce the experimental setup and measurements in Sec. ${\ref{sec:experi}}$.
+Further, in Sec. ${\ref{sec:model}}$, we derive a thermoacoustic mean-field model followed by estimating model parameters from the experiments.
+This is followed by results and discussion in Sec. ${\ref{sec:result}}$.
+Finally, in Sec. ${\ref{sec:conclu}}$ we summarize the major findings.